MichaelXavier/Angel/README.md

 -------------

-`angel` is driven by a configuration file that contains a list of program specifications to run.
-Angel assumes every program listed in the specification file should be running at all times.
+`angel` is driven by a configuration file that contains a list of program specifications to run.  `angel` assumes every program listed in the specification file should be running at all times.

 `angel` starts each program, and optionally sets the program's stdout